-Recommendation Name Summary Recommendation Components/Description Reconfinentiation Name Human Resources, to use support ratio data (provided in this report) as part of the process to determine department staffing/structure for the integrated university.
+Recommendation Name Summary Recommendation Components/Description Human Resources, to use support ratio data (provided in this report) as part of the process to determine department staffing/structure for the integrated university.
 Classification review - Review inventory of classification differences (included in this report) for the combined department's actual tasks that are performed by different classification/bargaining unit positions and work with Human Resources to develop solutions.
 Positions/tasks (remote vs on-campus) - Review this data in detail and work with university leadership and Human Resources to rethink current job descriptions based on the ability to create a more efficient operation as outlined in this report.
-This process will take time and involve detailed discussions at a variety of levels, but the department leaders will be the best suited to lead these changes.
-Department leadership - Work with department leaders to complete the recommendations outlined in this report.
-Department leadership job descriptions - Division leaders (VP/Senior VP) work with Human Resources to create updated job descriptions for department leader positions, which will be reviewed for classification by Human Resources Non-Represented and State College and University Professional Association (SCUPA) positions - Fill after department leadership positions are selected, as the leaders should lead this selection process.
-Job Descriptions -Work with Human Resources to create updated job descriptions for Non-Represented and SCUPA positions, which will be reviewed for classification by Human Resources.
-All other bargaining unit positions - Fill after department leadership positions are selected, as the leaders should lead this selection process.
-All other bargaining unit positions - Fill after department leadership positions and Mescapa feed and SCUPA positions, which will be reviewed for classification by Human Resources.
-It is expected outside of American Federation of State, County, and Municipal Employee (AFSCME) Clerical there will be limited changes.
-The process that
+This process will take time and involve detailed discussions at a variety of levels, but the department leaders to complete the recommendations outlined in this report.
+Department leadership job descriptions - Division leaders (VP/Senior VP) work with Human Resources to create updated job descriptions for department leaders to complete the recommendations are selected, as the leaders?
+(VP/Senior VP) work with Human Resources to create updated job descriptions for department leaders to bob this selection process.
+Job Descriptions - Work with Human Resources to create updated job descriptions for Non-Represented and SCUPA positions - Fill after department leadership positions are selected, as the leaders should lead this selection process.
+Job Descriptions - Work with Human Resources to create updated job descriptions for Non-Represented and SCUPA positions, which will be reviewed for classification by Human Resources.
+Job Descriptions - Work with Human Resources to create updated job descriptions for Non-Represented and SCUPA positions, which will be reviewed for classification by Human Resources.
+Job Descriptions - Work with Human Resources to create updated job descriptions for Non-Represented and SCUPA positions, which will be reviewed for classification by Human Resources.<!--